-As a Mother that has dealt with a baby with colic I'm always trying to find everything that I can on how to ease my baby's discomfort.
-From natural ways to soothe my baby to an entire diet change.
-Dr. Bob Sears of the amazing Sears Family that is known for their Attachment Parenting books was so kind to answer questions I had about my diet being a possible cause of my baby's colic through breastfeeding.
-Think of it this way; you don't drink heavily while breastfeeding because of the alcohol is present in the breast milk.
+As a Mother that has dealt with a baby with colic, I'm always trying to find everything that I can on how to ease my baby's discomfort.
+From natural ways to soothe my baby to a complete diet change.
+Dr. Bob Sears of the amazing Sears Family that is known for their Attachment Parenting books was so kind as to answer questions I had about my diet being a possible cause of my baby's colic through breastfeeding.
+Think of it this way; you don't drink alcohol heavily while breastfeeding because of the alcohol is present in the breast milk.
 The same can be said for the foods you eat.

 What are some of the signs that the baby is suffering from colic and not something else?

 The most common signs of colic are prolonged periods of inconsolable crying (either for several consecutive hours each day or shorter periods spread throughout the day), pulling the knees up to the abdomen, and passing excessive amounts of gas.
 The primary feature that sets colicky crying apart from other causes of crying is that colic is usually inconsolable; the infant cries in pain no matter what the parent does.

 Can different foods that a Mother eats be the cause of colic in a baby?

 Yes.
 Cow’s milk products (milk, yogurt, cheese, ice cream, etc.) in a breastfeeding mom’s diet are probably the most common food sensitivity that can cause colicky symptoms in a baby.
 It’s the cow’s milk protein that is the culprit.
 Other foods include wheat (and gluten), nuts, eggs, soy, corn, and gassy vegetables (Brussel sprouts, asparagus, artichokes, broccoli, cabbage, cauliflower).
 Caffeine is another possibility.

 What are the most common foods to avoid?